Maqāmāt

 - Source and page citations

-- Bilingual commentary (Arabic/English)
+- Multilingual commentary (Arabic/English/French)

 - Suyūr from original sources